 Boulder Medical Center Dermatology now offers Halo™ and Broadband Light™ (BBL) Laser treatments.
-This latest, state-of-the-art laser technology is always operated by one of our highly qualified medical professionals to ensure optimal safety and desired results.
+State-of-the-art technology is always operated by one of our highly qualified medical professionals to ensure optimal safety and desired results.
+Ask your provider during your next dermatology appointment for details.

 About Laser Skin Treatments